amandasaurus/osm-lump-ways/README.md

 `-F "waterway=canal∧lock=yes→T; waterway=canal→F; waterway→T; F`

 If the argument to `-F`/`--tag-filter-func` starts with `@`, the rest is a filename containing the tag filter func code. e.g. ` -F @myrules.txt `.
+In this mode, a line `include FILENAME;` will include the contents of another file there. `FILENAME` is a path relative to the original filename.
+It will be expanded recursively.

 Comments start with `#` and continue to the end of the line.